Shoulder Injuries in Sports

 Shoulder pain doesn’t have to sideline you from the activities you love.
 Benjamin W. Szerlip, DO, specializes in diagnosing and treating all types of sports-related shoulder injuries.
 Whether you’re dealing with rotator cuff tears, a dislocated shoulder, or inflammation from rotator cuff tendinitis, we offer expert care to get you back on track.

 Don’t let a shoulder injury hold you back.
-Schedule an appointment with Dr. Szerlip’s office in Austin, TX, today and take the first step toward recovery!
+Schedule an appointment with Dr. Szerlip’s office in Austin or Georgetown, TX, today and take the first step toward recovery!